 Time frame for completion.

 Where the CAA has not received advice that corrective action has been taken by the due date, the aerodrome operator is to be advised that it is overdue, and that the CAA expects the matter to be resolved within ten (10) days.
-If a formal notice has not been received with satisfactory closing action, within the ten (10) day period, the aerodrome certificate holder should be advised in writing by the audit leader that unless immediate action is taken to close the findings then action may be taken against the aerodrome certificate holder in accordance with regulatory provisions.
+If a formal notice has not been received with satisfactory closing action, within the ten (10) day period, the aerodrome certificate holder should be advised in writing by the audit leader that, unless immediate action is taken to close the findings, then action may be taken against the aerodrome certificate holder in accordance with regulatory provisions.

-In cases where the aerodrome certificate holder being audited or inspected does not implement action regarding the findings made by the audit team because it disagrees with any of them, it should direct a formal written notice of disagreement to the Director General, laying down the reasons for the disagreement.
-The Director General may review this and determine subsequent action in accordance with the regulatory requirements and the best interests of safety for the industry within the [STATE].
+In cases where the aerodrome certificate holder being audited or inspected does not implement action regarding the findings made by the audit team because it disagrees with any of them, it should direct a formal written notice of disagreement to [CAA] with [XX] days after receiving the audit report, laying down the reasons for the disagreement.
+[CAA] may review this and determine subsequent action in accordance with the regulatory requirements and the best interests of safety for the industry within the [STATE].

 The team leader is responsible to ensure that a follow-up audit or inspection takes place as necessary after the actions mentioned in the CAP have been advised as completed, in order to ensure that the stated corrective action has taken place within the agreed time frame, and that the corrective action has been successful in ensuring compliance with the aerodrome standards and/or other regulatory obligation.